rails/rails/guides/source/active_model_basics.md

 person.age_highest?  # false
 ```

-### Callbacks
+### ActiveModel::Callbacks

-Callbacks gives Active Record style callbacks.
-This provides an ability to define callbacks which run at appropriate times.
-After defining callbacks, you can wrap them with before, after and around custom methods.
+`ActiveModel::Callbacks` gives Active Record style callbacks.
+This provides an
+ability to define callbacks which run at appropriate times.
+After defining callbacks, you can wrap them with before, after and around
+custom methods.

 ```ruby
 class Person